Faculty & Staff

 MSW, University of North Carolina at Chapel Hill, Ph.D., University of North Carolina at Chapel Hill

-Wen (Vivien) Li Anthony is an Assistant Professor at School of Social Work.
-Dr. Anthony’s research centers on substance abuse and behavioral addictions, with a focus on video game addiction, and other pathological behaviors related to internet use.
-Specifically, her research explores the etiology and risk mechanisms of internet and video game addiction, and develops and tests interventions that can ameliorate problem behaviors among adolescents and young adults.
+Vivien (Wen Li) Anthony is an assistant professor at School of Social Work and affiliated with Center for Gambling Studies.
+Dr. Anthony’s research centers on addictions, with a focus on gaming disorder, problem Internet use, Internet gambling, and other problematic behaviors related to technology use.
+Specifically, her research explores the etiology and risk mechanisms of problem Internet and video game use, develops and validates measures for these problems, and develops and evaluates interventions that can ameliorate these problems among adolescents and young adults.

-Her research interest stems from her practice and research experience with youth and young adults in China and the United States.
-Her past and current studies have examined characteristics of problematic internet use and video gaming behaviors among U.S. young adults.
-She has also adapted and pilot tested a mindfulness-based intervention for video game addiction among young adults.
-In addition, her work investigates the role of substance abuse and addictions in interpersonal violence.
+Her research interest stems from her practice and research experience with youth and young adults in China and the U.S. Her past and current studies have examined characteristics of problematic Internet use and video gaming behaviors among Chinese and U.S. young adults.
+She has also adapted and pilot tested mindfulness-based intervention and cognitive-behavioral-based intervention for these problems among youth and young adults.
+She currently studies an emerging area connecting video games and gambling – social casino game use.

 Methods of Social Work Research I & II